Riya-jalan/TastyTrack/README.md

-# 🍽️ FoodPicky - Online Food Ordering System
+# 🍽️ TASTY TRACK- Online Food Ordering System

 A modern, responsive, and user-friendly online food ordering system built with PHP, MySQL, HTML5, CSS3, and JavaScript.
 The system allows customers to browse restaurants, view menus, place orders, and track their delivery status.